-To open our season, Orchestra Toronto will come together with special guest pianist David Jalbert to celebrate Beethoven’s 250th Anniversary Year.
+To open our season, Orchestra Toronto, in association with TOLive, will come together with special guest pianist David Jalbert to celebrate Beethoven’s 250th Anniversary Year.

 On the programme: